List of Places to Access Quick Loans in Kenya

 iPesa gives Kenyans access to loans through M-Pesa.
 The app is available for download to your device, and once the download is complete, you can install it on your phone.

-To determine the loan amount you qualify for, the app will scan your phone to check the phone contacts and M-Pesa messages.
+The app will scan your phone to check the phone contacts and M-Pesa messages to determine the loan amount you qualify for.
 With this app, you can get loan amounts of up to Ksh 50,000, depending on how much you qualify for.

 Before you are approved for the loan, you will fill in personal information like national ID, region, education level, and employment status.